aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 I also removed `babel.config.js` and `vue.config.js` files, they became obsolete.

 ## Conclusion
-At first, I didn't believe in the success of the endeavour.
+At first, I didn't believe in the success of the endeavor.

-Vite is still a very young project (1 year old) and to replace such a huge chunk of the development setup (Webpack and Babel with their plugins/loaders) seemed to be impossible to achieve.
+Vite is still a very young project (1-year-old) and to replace such a huge chunk of the development setup (Webpack and Babel with their plugins/loaders) seemed to be impossible to achieve.

 Turned out the migration went very easy, almost seamless.

-As a result, I got huge improvements in the development process, less dependencies to care about, decreased deployment time (from 2 min to 1 min), and slighly smaller production bundles.
+As a result, I got huge improvements in the development process, fewer dependencies to care about, decreased deployment time (from 2 min to 1 min), and slightly smaller production bundles.

 [Evan You](https://twitter.com/youyuxi), the author of Vite and VueJS, did amazing work there.
-I can't stop being impressed by the work he is doing.
+I can't stop being impressed by what he is doing.
 Always mind-blowing!

 -----